The Danger Of Being A Black Woman In Brazil

 Advertisement

-Brazil is still dealing with its legacy of slavery and treatment of its Black population.
-Despite being one of the most diverse countries in the world and the majority of people identifying as Black or mixed race, Black Brazillians earn 44 % less than whites, who hold an overwhelming majority of positions of power in the workplace.
-The healthcare gap for Black women is staggering.
-Unsafe illegal abortions are the third main cause of death among pregnant Black women in Brazil.
-Overall, one in five women under the age of 40 has terminated a pregnancy, with half of these abortions resulting in hospitalization due to complications.
-Since abortion is criminalized with a penalty of up to three years in prison, women are being incarcerated at alarming rates.
+Brazil is still dealing with its legacy of slavery and treatment of its black population.
+Despite being one of the most diverse countries in the world and the majority of people identifying as black or mixed race, black Brazillians earn 44 % less than whites, who hold an overwhelming majority of positions of power in the workplace.
+The healthcare gap for black women is staggering.
+Unsafe illegal abortions are the third main cause of death among pregnant black women in Brazil.
+Overall, one in five women under the age of 40 has terminated a pregnancy, with half of these abortions resulting in hospitalisation due to complications.
+Since abortion is criminalised with a penalty of up to three years in prison, women are being incarcerated at alarming rates.

 The fight to dismantle these harmful laws can be fatal.
-Marielle Franco was a 38-year-old Black, queer city councillor as well as an outspoken anti-racism and pro-choice activist before being shot and killed in Rio de Janeiro in 2018.
-Many called Franco's murder a targeted hate crime, and her death sparked protests and cries from activists like Duarte and Xavier for Brazil to do something about its societal treatment of Black women.
+Marielle Franco was a 38-year-old black, queer city councillor as well as an outspoken anti-racism and pro-choice activist before being shot and killed in Rio de Janeiro in 2018.
+Many called Franco's murder a targeted hate crime, and her death sparked protests and cries from activists like Duarte and Xavier for Brazil to do something about its societal treatment of black women.
 “Black women have low social representation,” Xavier says in the film.
 “They have low influence in the policies that can bring them benefits.”
-Despite this oppression, Duarte says Black women in Brazil are resilient.
-“Black women have been resisting for years and we will continue the struggle and keep resisting these attacks,” she says.
+Despite this oppression, Duarte says black women in Brazil are resilient.
+“Black women have been resisting for years and we will continue the struggle and keep resisting these attacks.”

 Advertisement